 AARP Hearing Center

-I got my wake-up call about bone health 15 years ago.
+I got my wake-up call about bone health roughly 15 years ago.
 I was enjoying a stroll around my neighborhood with my dog, Gunther, when I tripped over a crack in the sidewalk.
 As I fell, I thrust my right hand forward, and when I hit the ground, the pain and swelling in my wrist were immediate.
 After five decades, I had broken my first bone.

 That incident gave me a crash course in bone health.
 First, I was sent for a bone density test, which revealed that my bones had thinned to the point of osteopenia (think of that as a precursor to osteoporosis, not unlike prediabetes is to diabetes).
-Then a blood test showed that my vitamin D levels were extremely low, which doctors told me was making it hard for my bones to access the calcium they so desperately needed.
-Suddenly, without a prior clue, I discovered I was on the express train to osteoporosis.
+Then a blood test showed my vitamin D levels were extremely low, which doctors told me was making it hard for my bones to access the calcium they so desperately needed.

-Osteoporosis is often called a silent disease because people who have it may not know until a bone breaks.
-But it’s not entirely silent, says Andrea Singer, M.D., director of bone densitometry at MedStar Georgetown University Hospital and chief medical officer of the Bone Health & Osteoporosis Foundation (BHOF).
-These are some of the most common — and surprising — signs that might mean you need a bone check:
+Osteoporosis is often called a silent disease because people who have it may not know it until a bone breaks.
+But it’s not entirely silent, says Dr. Andrea Singer, associate professor and chief of the division of women’s primary care and the director of bone densitometry in the department of obstetrics and gynecology at MedStar Georgetown University Hospital in Washington, D.C.

 - You’re getting shorter.
 Losing height is one of the most common signs that your spine might be shrinking.
 Measure yourself annually so you can spot this early.